 Anthropology is for everyone!

 AnthroCircle’s membership is composed mainly of UW-Madison undergraduate and graduate students, but we welcome anyone with an interest in anthropology to join and participate!
-Students, faculty, and staff can easily sign up on our WIN page.
+Students, faculty, and staff can easily sign up on our WIN page (this automatically adds you to our email list).

 If you would like to join, but are not a student, we encourage you to use our contact form to get in touch with us.